-As noted previously, a court may permit an agency to supplement its certified administrative record, and rarely may permit a plaintiff or petitioner to do so.
-This process is not so much a remedy as an interim procedure for assuring the completeness and correctness of the certified administrative record, but, in doing so, the agency also may raise questions about the completeness of the entire record.
-ENRD guidance has cautioned that failure to adequately prepare and present a certified administrative record has direct consequences.
-ENRD suggests the preferred ultimate remedy, "If the court decides the record is not complete, it should remand the matter to the agency.
-It may, however, allow extra-record discovery, including depositions of agency personnel, and may allow court testimony of agency personnel.
-Remand does not have a direct effect on the effectiveness of the rule, but prolongs doubt about the efficacy of the rule.
-That uncertainty should caution agencies to ensure that a certified administrative record is complete and accurate upon filing.
+As noted previously, a court may permit an agency to supplement its eertified administrative record for judicial review, and rarely may permit a plaintiff or petitioner to do so.
+This process is not so much a remedy as an interim procedure for assuring the completeness and correctness of the certified administrative record, but, in doing somoving to supplement its own record, the agency also may raise questions about the completeness of the entire record.
+ENRD guidance has cautioned that failure to adequately prepare and present a certifiedan administrative record for judicial review has direct consequences.
+ENRD suggests the preferred ultimate remedy, "If: "[i]f the court decides the record is not complete, it should remand the matter to the agency.
+It may, however, allow extra-record discovery, including depositions of agency personnel, and may allow court testimony of agency personnel."
+Remand for record building purposes does not have a direct effect onultimately determine the effectiveness of the rule, but prolongsit may postpone effectiveness and does prolong doubt about the efficacy of the rule.
+That uncertainty should caution agencies to ensure that a certifiedan administrative record for judicial review is complete and accurate upon filing.